 James Anemone

-A member of Music Teachers National Association, Mr. Anemone serves as the local chair for Main Line Music Teachers Association’s Dorothy Sutton Performance Festival at West Chester University.
-In addition, Mr. Anemone served as a faculty member at the Nelly Berman School of Music in Haverford, PA.
+An active member of Music Teachers National Association, Mr. Anemone currently serves as local chair for the Dorothy Sutton Performance Festival hosted by Main Line Music Teachers Association at West Chester University.
+He has previously held faculty positions at the Nelly Berman School of Music and West Chester University of Pennsylvania.
 He also teaches piano for the West Chester University High School Summer Music Institute.
-As of Fall 2021, Mr. Anemone serves as an adjunct faculty member in the Vocal and Keyboard department at West Chester University of Pennsylvania.
+In 2023, Mr. Anemone was honored with the Steinway & Sons Top Piano Teacher Award.

 Rachel Lee Anemone